FreedomIntelligence/TikTokAgent/readme.md

 ```

 ### Run
-First, go to ProgramController.py and change the command to suit you based on the environment you are using.
+Next, go to ProgramController.py and change the command to suit you based on the environment you are using.
 You may also change addresses and files in the MobileAgent-main folder and the run.py file to match the ProgramController's code.
 Then, run the command, set the counter to the number in the filename (test + counter) you want to begin in (you can change the filename where the data goes), the address to the folder MobileAgent-main, the groundingdino path, the demographic description of the person, and the API key that you have been provided.
 ```
 python controller1.py --counter "_" --address /path/to/MobileAgent-main --grounding /path/to/GroundingDINO --description "demographic description --adb /path/to/adb --api "your api key"
 ```

+### Impact Assessment
+Put in the demographic description